Betts hits 3 homers off Paxton as Red Sox rout Yankees again

-BOSTON (AP) — Mookie Betts hit three home runs against James Paxton during the first four innings Friday night of a 10-5 rout over the New York Yankees, whose starting pitchers have stumbled this week in historic fashion.
+BOSTON (AP) — Mookie Betts and the Boston Red Sox followed up one rout with another, capitalizing as the New York Yankees’ starting pitchers faltered in historic fashion.

+Betts homered in his first three at-bats off James Paxton and added an RBI double as the Red Sox beat New York 10-5 on Friday night, pulling within nine games of the AL East-leading Yankees.

+“I think now’s the time,” Betts said.
+“It’s getting later and we have to start stringing together some wins and we’re doing that.”

 Betts homered on Paxton’s eighth pitch in a three-run first that included J.D.
 Martinez’s two-run homer, went deep again leading off the third for a 4-0 lead and hit a two-run drive in the fourth for a 7-0 advantage.